-1. How do you propose to Demonstrate engagement in co-design and evaluation with evaluate the project relevant local partners. including initiative - Consideration of co-design guiding principles implementation, co-design, - Initiative evaluation, e.g. events and collaboration? - Partnership evaluation (local, regional, state) 2.
+1 How do you propose to Demonstrate engagement in as design and evaluation with 1.
+How do you propose to Demonstrate engagement in co-design and evaluation with evaluate the project relevant local partners. including initiative - Consideration of co-design guiding principles implementation, co-design, - Initiative evaluation, e.g. events and collaboration? - Partnership evaluation (local, regional, state) 2.
 Briefly describe the role Demonstrates engagement in co-design with relevant local of Landcare groups in co- partners. design and engagement in - Demonstrate how sharing of resources, collaborative decision activity implementation making, and activity implementation will be undertaken throughout the project. - Consideration of how the project supports regional Landcare and Landcare NSW goals and objectives 3.
-Describe how Landcare Demonstrates collaboration and engagement level, particularly in volunteers might participate relation to community engagement in the project - Strategy demonstrates value of volunteering and utilises diverse Landcare skills and expertise - Consideration of how the project supports regional Landcare and Landcare NSW goals and objectives 4.
-Briefly describe how you Demonstrates engagement in co-design with relevant local propose to engage with BCT partners, particularly the BCT landholders and any roles in - Evidence of sharing resources and collaborative decision activity implementation making. that is known. - Consideration of information in co-design and event design guiding principles 5.
-Will the activity involve Demonstrate engagement in co-design with relevant local any Aboriginal partners. engagement? - Identifies project for support from LNSW Aboriginal engagement.
-Engagement Strategy - Aboriginal engagement means the activity, either wholly or partially, directly involved engaging with Aboriginal people in some way (that you are clearly aware - please do not try and guess or make assumptions unless you are certain!).
+Describe how Landcare Demonstrates collaboration and engagement level, particularly in volunteers might participate relation to community engagement in the project Strategy demonstrates value of volunteering and utilises diverse Landcare skills and expertise - Consideration of how the project supports regional Landcare and Landcare NSW goals and objectives 4.
+Briefly describe how you Demonstrates engagement in co-design with relevant local propose to engage with BCT partners, particularly the BCT landholders and any roles in Evidence of sharing resources and collaborative decision activity implementation making. that is known. - Consideration of information in co-design and event design guiding principles 5.
+Will the activity involve Demonstrate engagement in co-design with relevant local any Aboriginal partners. engagement?
+Identifies project for support from LNSW Aboriginal Engagement Strategy - Aboriginal engagement means the activity, either wholly or partially, directly involved engaging with Aboriginal people in some way (that you are clearly aware - please do not try and guess or make assumptions unless you are certain!).
 Indirect references should not be included, for example, where an Acknowledgement of Country occurs in a meeting where no Aboriginal people are present.
 6. If yes, have they been Demonstrates engagement in co-design with relevant local involved in co-design of the partners. project application?
 List - Evidence of sharing resources and collaborative decision names if possible. making.
 7. If yes, briefly describe the - Demonstrated consideration of information in guiding proposed Aboriginal principles. engagement and likely - Identifies project for support from LNSW Aboriginal roles.
 Engagement Strategy 8.
-Will other partners Briefly explain the linkages between this project and other partner support the project through programs. in-kind support? - Project team capacity and expertise. m-kina support: - Demonstrated financial ability and human resources available Doub C. Compains to Dally and to complete the project.
+Will other partners Briefly explain the linkages between this project and other partner support the project through programs. in-kind support? - Project team capacity and expertise. - Experience in the delivery of similar projects. - Demonstrated financial ability and human resources available to complete the project.
 Part G: Capacity to Deliver